scordio/jimfs-junit-jupiter/README.md

 ## Improvements

-Compared to the native configuration options that Jimfs provides, Jimfs JUnit Jupiter exposes a much smaller surface to keep its usage simple.
+Compared to the configuration options that Jimfs provides, Jimfs JUnit Jupiter exposes a much smaller surface to keep its usage simple.

 In case you are missing something for your use case, please [raise an issue](../../issues/new)!